Opinion polling for the 2026 Hungarian parliamentary election: Allegations and attacks against pollsters

 In the run-up to the election, pro-Fidesz figures accused pollsters of undermining the government by publishing fake numbers.

-In August 2025, Tamás Lánczi, head of the Sovereignty Protection Office (SZH), claimed that some pollsters (21 Kutatóközpont, IDEA, Medián, Publicus and Republikon) that were showing leads for Tisza were 'abusing' public opinion research and carrying out 'foreign assignments'.
-To evidence his claims, he pointed to an investigation conducted by the SZH, which has been criticised as 'politically charged' and untrue.
+In August 2025, Tamás Lánczi, head of the Sovereignty Protection Office, claimed that some pollsters (21 Kutatóközpont, IDEA, Medián, Publicus, and Republikon) that were showing leads for Tisza Party were "abusing" public opinion research and carrying out "foreign assignments".
+To evidence his claims, he pointed to an investigation conducted by the SZH, which has been criticised as "politically charged", as well as untrue.

+Differences in polling figures

+Significant differences have been noted by the Hungarian media in the numbers produced by different polling companies.
+In January 2026, political scientist Gábor Török observed that the large differences between government- and non-government-affiliated pollsters was a new phenomenon in Hungarian politics.
+He suggested that the differences as they stood a few months out from the election were "unexplainable on research grounds".

+Generally, pro-government pollsters were inaccurate in predicting the election result, while pro-opposition / independent pollsters were accurate.

 Graphical summary

 Total

 The graph displays the results of the polls.
-Those who responded don't know are removed, where relevant.
+Those who responded "don't know" are removed, where relevant.
 The following graph displays a local regression of all polls.

 By affiliation

 The following two graphs present the polls that are government-aligned, or independent/opposition-aligned, respectively as per the table above.